 Request for Startups in the Rejuvenation Biotechnology Space, 2017 Edition: better senescent cell assays; restoration of the aged thymus; safe ablation of immune cells free from side-effects; packaged and reviewed medical tourism services; gene therapy with reliable and established high levels of cell coverage; small molecule or enzymatic glucosepane cross-link breaking.

 Fight Aging!
 Supports SENS Rejuvenation Therapy Startups

-Just as Fight Aging! has pitched in to help non-profit fundraising for SENS research these past few years, providing material support to new SENS startups in their critical earliest stages is also a priority.
+Just as Fight Aging! has pitched in to help non-profit fundraising for SENS research in past years, taking action to provide material support to new SENS startups in their critical earliest stages is also a priority.
 Fortunately anyone with a few tens of thousands of dollars to invest and a willingness to undertake the risk of investing in an early stage company can do just this.
 It is easy enough to contact any one of the the highly networked organizations in our community, such as the Methuselah Foundation and SENS Research Foundation, to express an interest in investing in seed or later rounds for new SENS companies as they arrive on the scene.
-In fact, a small network of for-profit SENS supporters is forming these days, made up of entrepreneurs, angel investors, venture capitalists, and ordinary folk with a little money that can be risked.
-There are only a few such companies today, but the number will grow in the years ahead.
+The Methuselah Foundation even created the Methuselah Fund for just this purpose, which was open to investors of all stripes who wanted to diversify across many startups in this space.

-In the tradition of taking action rather than just talking about it, Fight Aging! has invested in the following startups working on the development of SENS rejuvenation therapies and other relevant approaches, in the years when it seemed helpful to take a public position on investment in order to encourage greater participation by other investors:
+In the tradition of taking action rather than just talking about it, Fight Aging! invested in the following startups working on the development of SENS rejuvenation therapies and other relevant approaches, in the years when it seemed helpful to take a public position on investment in order to encourage greater participation by other investors:

 - Oisin Biotechnologies (2016) A gene therapy approach to senescent cell clearance.

-- Ichor Therapeutics (2016) Breaking down A2E in retinal cell lysosomes.
+- Lysoclear (2016) Breaking down A2E in retinal cell lysosomes.

 Funding Startups is a Necessary Continuation of Non-Profit Research